-Measurement Features – Currently, the existing AAQMS only monitor limited parameters, like PM, harmful gases like SO2, NO2, CO, CO2, etc. The advanced CAAQMS covers a broader range of parameters including PM, SOx, NOx, CO, CO2, TVOCs, and weather parameters like temperature, humidity, pressure, wind speed & direction, light intensity, UV radiations, noise, rainfall, and floods.
+Measurement Features – Currently, the existing AAQMS only monitors limited parameters, like PM, and harmful gases like SO2, NO2, CO, CO2, etc. The advanced CAAQMS covers a broader range of parameters including PM, SOx, NOx, CO, CO2, TVOCs, and weather parameters like temperature, humidity, pressure, wind speed & direction, light intensity, UV radiations, noise, rainfall, and floods.

 Decision-Making – In AAQMS, data analysis may take up to several days, which delays the decision-making process.
 Faster data analytics through CAAQMS allows for on-time pollution monitoring for taking immediate measures to avoid critical situations in the future.
 It is an essential tool for better compliance enforcement through credible pollution monitoring and reporting practices.

 Analytics – In AAQMS, data is analyzed manually and may account for human error.
 Sensor-based CAAQMS incorporates automated data analytics supported by AI technology.
 It minimizes manual intervention to enhance data accuracy for strengthening the pollution control regime.

-Public Awareness – One of the main purposes of ambient air quality monitoring is creating public awareness of environmental conditions.
+Public Awareness – One of the main purposes of ambient air quality monitoring is to create public awareness of environmental conditions.
 Delayed data acquisition through manual air monitors cannot provide real-time environmental data to the public.
 That’s why automatic monitors are crucial for providing timely data.
 With real-time data analytics, the data can be served to the common people instantly through integrated Public displays, mobile apps, web widgets, alerts, etc.

 While there is a strong reason for regulatory air quality monitoring to expand, its excessive cost and size create a problem.
 Thus, a cost-effective sensor-based air quality monitoring system presents a feasible option for deploying air monitors for the general public.
 This also helps in democratizing the environmental data even in remote areas.

 Automatic CAAQMS has made air quality monitoring simpler and provides more accurate data.
 A dense network of cost-effective sensor-based air quality monitors is the need of the hour.
-Advanced technologies in the area of air quality monitoring is becoming essential for the faster and real-time problem addressed on pollution mitigation plans.
+Advanced technologies in the area of air quality monitoring are becoming essential for the faster and real-time problem addressed in pollution mitigation plans.